cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/migration/VmAllocationPolicyMigration.rst

 .. java:method::  boolean isHostOverloaded(Host host)
    :outertype: VmAllocationPolicyMigration

-   Checks if host is over utilized.
+   Checks if host is currently over utilized, according the the conditions defined by the Allocation Policy.

    :param host: the host to check
    :return: true, if the host is over utilized; false otherwise